benzookapi/shopify-barebone-app-sample/README.md

 - _Session Token_: '/sessiontoken'
   - What's App Bridge session token about and how the authenticated request works.
 - _Admin Link_: '/adminlink'
-  - How to manage admin and bulk link access.
-(TBD)
+  - How to manage and protect admin links regardless of embedded or unembedded.
 - _Theme App Extension_: '/themeappextension'
   - Basis usage with a theme editor (TBD)
 - _Function Discount_: '/functiondiscount'